syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ![](Dealing-with-Windows-images/Dealing-with-Windows-img11.jpeg)

-### Enable/Disable context menu for Document windows
+### Enable/Disable ContextMenu for Document windows

-Document windows have a context menu button that contains options for switching between tab items.
+Document windows have a ContextMenu button, that contains options for switching between TabItems.
 The button can be enabled/disabled using `ShowDocumentTabStripMenu` property.
-By default, its value is True, to disable this functionality turn its value to False.
+By default, its value is true, to disable this functionality change the property value to false.

 {% tabs %}